 Summer employment opportunities may be available to the dependents of employees.
 Please contact the Office of Human Resources to inquire about these opportunities.

 Parking is available for college employees in designated parking lots throughout the campus.
-To park in a designated lot, you must register your car and purchase a parking decal from the Smith College Campus Police.
+To park in a designated lot, you must register your car and purchase a parking decal from the Department of Campus Safety.
 There is a small charge for the decal, which must be renewed each fiscal year.

 Parking is limited to designated lots and is forbidden on campus roads and within the central campus.
 Unauthorized or improper parking may result in ticketing, towing, or the demobilization of your car with the "Denver boot."
 For more information, see Parking at Smith.